UrbanIntelligence/CS586-DS504-Spring2024/project1/README.md

 For API requests using Basic Authentication or OAuth, you can make up to 5000 requests per hour.
 You can create your personal access tokens under Settings ->Developer settings -> [Personal access tokens](https://github.com/settings/tokens).
 See this link [Managing your personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for more details.

+For this project, you can generate a new token (classic), and select **user** as the scope.
+Remember to copy the generated token and paste it in your code.

 <p align="center">
 <img src="token_updated.png">
 </p>